-First, making birth injury claims is your best bet towards getting a deserving compensation vital for the wellbeing of both mother and child.
+First, making a claim is your best bet towards getting a deserving compensation vital for the wellbeing of both mother and child.
 Some birth injuries may be irreversible on the child; therefore, the compensation received will help make the child’s life a lot better, enabling the child access to quality medical care and other programs for children with special needs.

-Making birth injury claims is also an opportunity for the hospital and its staff to look inwards, make necessary investigations and provide solutions to guard against a recurrence of the ugly incident.
+When you make a birth injury claim, it is also an opportunity for the hospital and its staff to look inwards, make necessary investigations and provide solutions to guard against a recurrence of the ugly incident.

 Taking legal actions against the NHS or any medical professional is your legal right.
 You should exercise it when you do not get the right quality of medical care leading to avoidable pains, injuries, trauma or other complications.

 This refers to any harm, pain or complications which a baby or/and the mother experiences during the prenatal period, natal and neonatal period in this case as a result of negligent treatment.
-Although in most cases babies may suffer from very minor birth injuries which will heal in a few days or weeks, birth injuries caused by negligent treatment can be very severe and lead to permanent disabling conditions for the child or mother.
+Although in most cases babies may suffer from very minor birth injuries which will heal in a few days or weeks, injuries at birth caused by negligent treatment can be very severe and lead to permanent disabling conditions for the child or mother..